 Dropps vs Tide: How they compare based on EWG rating

 The EWG (Environmental Working Group) does a pretty great job of helping the average Joe person to recognize toxins in products and make safer swaps.

 Their easy A to F scoring covers thousands of products, rating ingredients they’ve researched.

 They rate a product’s safety for the categories: asthma/respiratory, skin allergies, reproductive toxicity, cancer, and the environment.

 Dropps come in with a B & C rating, depending on the product you use.
 See this example of the scent booster/fabric softener pod I bought.

 Here’s Tide Original’s rating (F), as are all of Tide’s varieties.

 Happy to say goodbye, although my hubs did sneak a bottle home as I think it reminds him of his childhood?!
 Or just smells lovely I guess.
 All Free & Clear (which was my go to) also scored an F.

 How to save money on Dropps pods

-Drops are about 20 cents per pod.
+Dropps are between 26-30 cents per pod depending on the size box you order.
+That’s with 25% off applied through subscribe and save, but with no addition discounts like the 15% off you’d get ordering using code DROPPS15 through my link.
 I did find a Groupon though so it was half that!
 My old All Free and Clear pods were less by a few cents.
 Here’s how I saved a lot of money on my Dropps: